TheMaster1127/HTH/README.md

 ```
 You need to add AHK code in `AHKcode.ahk` then run `AHK to js.ahk` and you get `temp.html`.

+Make sure you have ahk V1 installed you can install it from https://www.autohotkey.com/download/ahk-install.exe

 So far we can do:
 - Functions
 - If, else, else if